csc-training/hpc-python/mpi/message-chain/README.md

 ## Message chain

-Write a simple program where every processor sends data to the next one.
-Let **ntasks** be the number of the tasks, and **myid** the rank of the current process.
+Write a simple program where every MPI task sends data to the next one.
+Let **ntasks** be the number of the tasks, and **myid** the rank of the current task.
 Your program should work as follows:

 - Every task with a rank less than ntasks-1 sends a message to task myid+1.
   For example, task 0 sends a message to task 1.